Jothimani2704/CRM-Project-Manual-Performance-Testing/README.md

-# CRM-Project-Performance-Testing

-CRM Project Performance Testing
+# CRM Project Testing Experience
 # Overview
+This repository showcases the comprehensive testing efforts conducted on our CRM (Customer Relationship Management) project.
+It encompasses both manual testing, which ensures reliability, functionality, and usability, and performance testing, aimed at evaluating system efficiency and stability.
+Our testing methodologies, tools, and integration with Jira are highlighted to provide a holistic view of our quality assurance process.

+# Contents
+* Manual Testing
+* Performance Testing

+# Manual Testing
+# Introduction
+Our manual testing endeavors played a pivotal role in validating software behavior, user interactions, and system functionality within the CRM project.
+By meticulously planning test cases, executing them, and tracking defects, we ensured the delivery of a high-quality software product.

+My Work in CRM Project Manual Testing Testcase Document Link:
+[Have a Look at it] (https://docs.google.com/spreadsheets/d/1t-MHTCvAhWELXW4mrkqi5bCYsddv50I0gvmbSHj_qV8/edit?usp=drive_link)

+# Manual Testing Process
+We meticulously planned our manual testing process, from test case creation to execution and defect tracking.
+This systematic approach allowed us to identify and rectify issues efficiently, contributing to the overall reliability and usability of the CRM application.

+# Test Cases and Scenarios
+We developed comprehensive test cases and scenarios covering various functional aspects of the CRM application, including user authentication, data entry, workflow processes, and integration with external systems.
+These test cases served as a blueprint for our testing efforts, ensuring thorough coverage of all system functionalities.

+# Jira Integration
+The integration of Jira into our manual testing workflow streamlined test case management, issue tracking, and collaboration among team members.
+By leveraging Jira's capabilities, we effectively communicated, assigned tasks, and monitored progress throughout the testing phase, enhancing overall efficiency and productivity.

+# Conclusion
+Our manual testing experience significantly contributed to the quality and reliability of the CRM project.
+By uncovering defects, validating user requirements, and ensuring adherence to quality standards, we played a vital role in delivering a software solution that meets the needs and expectations of our users.

+# Performance Testing
+# Overview
-This repository contains the findings and methodologies from performance testing conducted on the API server-side and Web Assembly (WASM) front-end of our CRM (Customer Relationship Management) project.
-The purpose of these tests was to evaluate the system's performance under various loads and scenarios, ensuring optimal user experience and system stability.
+This section presents the findings and methodologies from performance testing conducted on both the API server-side and Web Assembly (WASM) front-end of our CRM project.
+The purpose of these tests was to evaluate system performance under various loads and scenarios, ensuring optimal user experience and system stability.

 # My Work in CRM Project Performance Testing Document Link:
 [Have a Look at it] (https://docs.google.com/spreadsheets/d/1t-MHTCvAhWELXW4mrkqi5bCYsddv50I0gvmbSHj_qV8/edit?usp=drive_link)

-# Contents
-* API Server-side Performance Testing
-* WASM Front-end Performance Testing
-* Methodology
-* Results
-* Conclusion

 # API Server-side Performance Testing
-In this section, we detail the performance testing conducted on the API server side of our CRM project.
-This involved assessing the server's response time, throughput, and resource utilization under varying loads and concurrent user interactions.
+We meticulously assessed the server's response time, throughput, and resource utilization under varying loads and concurrent user interactions.
+The performance testing on the API server side provided valuable insights into system efficiency and scalability.

 # WASM Front-end Performance Testing
-Here, we outline the performance testing carried out on the Web Assembly (WASM) front-end of our CRM application.
-This included evaluating the rendering speed, client-side processing efficiency, and overall responsiveness of the user interface.
+We evaluated the rendering speed, client-side processing efficiency, and overall responsiveness of the user interface through performance testing on the WASM front-end.
+This assessment helped optimize user experience and identify areas for improvement in front-end performance.

 # Methodology
-We describe the methodologies employed during the performance testing phase, including the tools used, test scenarios created, and metrics measured.
-This section provides insights into the approach taken to ensure comprehensive and accurate performance assessments.
+Detailed methodologies, tools used, test scenarios created, and metrics measured during the performance testing phase are outlined in this section.
+Our approach ensured comprehensive and accurate assessments of system performance.

-# Results
-In this section, we present the results obtained from the performance testing exercises.
-This includes statistical data, graphs, and analysis of system performance across different scenarios and usage patterns.

-# Conclusion
+# Results and Conclusion
-We summarize our findings and draw conclusions based on the performance testing outcomes.
-This section highlights any areas of improvement identified, as well as strengths and weaknesses observed in the system's performance.
+Statistical data, graphs, and analysis of system performance across different scenarios and usage patterns are presented in the results section.
+We summarize our findings, highlight areas of improvement, and draw conclusions based on the performance testing outcomes.